enterprise-contract/ec-cli/tasks/verify-enterprise-contract/0.1/README.md

 # Verify Enterprise Contract Task

+NOTE: Conforma was previously known as "Enterprise Contract".
+You can consider "Conforma" and "Enterprise Contract" to be synonynous.
+Note that the Tekton task defined here is still referencing the older name.
+See [this article](https://conforma.dev/posts/whats-in-a-name/) for more details about the name change.

 This task verifies a signature and attestation for an image and then runs a policy against the image's attestation using the ```ec validate image``` command.

 ## Install the task